New Apple TV 4K vs old Apple TV 4K: Specs, features, price - 9to5Mac

 |✅

 The remote itself is a touch skinnier, taller, and thicker than the previous Siri Remote.
-Another useful new feature is support for controlling TVs and receivers.
+Another useful feature is support for controlling TVs and receivers via CEC.
+That was available with the old Siri remote but the dedicated power button makes this much more convenient with the new Siri remote.

 However, one downgrade is Apple removing the accelerometer and 3-way gyroscope with the new Siri Remote.
 It’s probably assuming people who like to game with Apple TV are likely to use an Xbox or PlayStation controller.